 How is Ivy Planners different from other college consulting and test preparation firms?

-Aside from offering much lower prices than other companies, Ivy Planners have all recently and successfully applied to elite colleges whereas other counselors may not have experience with elite colleges themselves.
-Furthermore, it might have been decades since these counselors have attended college or have taken the SAT.
-Applying to college today is a completely different process than it was years ago.
+The Ivy Planners team has successfully mentored hundreds of students and personally been successful with the college application process themselves.
+We are the "right size" - not too big where your student feels like a "number" - but experienced enough to help our students.
+With other counselors, it might have been decades since they have attended college or have taken the SAT.
+Applying to college today is a different process than it was years ago.
 Thus, we can offer a perspective which others cannot.

 Why do I need an Ivy Planner if I already have a high school counselor?